ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

 Create Group Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^

-To add an attribute to a Group, use the following format:
+To add an Attribute to a Group, use the following format:

 .. code::